-The ride is created to represent a theme park called Krustyland, created by Bart Simpson's hero, the cantankerous TV-show-hosting clown from the series.
-They have really succeeded in creating that small-town carnival feel.
-You enter the ride through the open mouth in Krusty's giant head and animated carnival attractions entertain you through your wait in line.
+The ride is created to represent a visit to a theme park called Krustyland, named after Bart Simpson's hero, the cantankerous TV-show-hosting clown from the series.
+The entranceway recreates a small-town carnival feel.
+Riders enter the attraction through the open mouth in Krusty's giant head and animated cartoons and carnival attractions featuring Simpsons characters entertain folks in line.

-The structure of the ride is exactly the same as the old Back to the Future ride, with guests shepherded into numbered holding lines in groups up to 8 people per line in an area that continues the fun fair theme.
-You're then released into a staging room for further video instruction and finally shown into the actual ride.
-The old DeLoreans have been replaced with colorful ride cars decorated with another giant head of Krusty the Clown.
-The car holds four in front and four in back.
+Guests are shepherded into numbered holding lines in groups of up to 8 people per line, in a waiting area that continues the fun fair theme.
+Riders are released into a staging room for further video instruction before boarding colorful roller coaster cars decorated with giant heads of Krusty the Clown for the (virtual) ride.

-The cars don't actually go anywhere; they just lift off the ground a bit and dip, swerve and jerk you through the calamitous carnival.
-The new 80-foot dome screen provides an even better immersion experience.
+The cars don't actually go anywhere; they just lift off the ground a bit and dip, swerve, and jerk riders as scenes from the calamitous carnival unspool on the dome screen in front of them, creating a thrilling immersive experience.

 The Story Behind the Simpson's Ride

-The premise is that Bart Simpson's nemesis, Sideshow Bob, has taken over Krustyland and is causing all the rides to go haywire just as the Simpson family is embarking on a day of fun.
-A runaway roller coaster ride takes you crashing through Springfield before delivering you to a dinosaur-pirates-of-the-Caribbeanesque water ride, complete with real splashes, and on to Krusty's version of Universal's Water World show.
-Regulars from the series show up throughout, including a giant Maggie Simpson, who we supposedly left out in the waiting room with Grandpa according to the pre-ride video.
+The ride's premise is that Bart Simpson's nemesis, Sideshow Bob, has taken over Krustyland and is causing all the rides to go haywire just as the Simpson family is embarking on a day of fun.
+A runaway roller coaster ride crashes through Springfield before careening through a dinosaur-pirates-of-the-Caribbeanesque water ride, complete with real splashes, and on to Krusty's version of Universal's Water World show.
+Regulars from the series show up throughout, including a giant Maggie Simpson, who was supposedly left out in the waiting room with Grandpa according to the pre-ride video.

-There are lots of warnings that people shouldn't ride with back, heart, motion sickness or fog and strobe effects issues.
+Do note, there are lots of warnings that people shouldn't ride with back, heart, motion sickness, or fog and strobe effects issues.